 Pollution: Man-made or man-induced, or natural alteration of the physical, chemical, biological, and radiological integrity of water.
 See 5 CCR 1002-61.2(77)

+Potentially dissolved (PD) metals fraction: is defined in the Basic Standards and Methodologies for Surface Water 1002-31, as that portion of a constituent measured from the filtrate of a water and suspended sediment sample that was first treated with nitric acid to a pH of 2 or less and let stand for 8 to 96 hours prior to sample filtration using a 0.40 or 0.45-UM (micron) membrane filter.
+Note the "potentially dissolved" method cannot be used where nitric acid will interfere with the analytical procedure used for the constituent measured.

+Practical Quantitation Limit (PQL): means the minimum concentration of an analyte (substance) that can be measured with a high degree of confidence that the analyte is present at or above that concentration.
+The use of PQL in this document may refer to those PQLs shown in Part I.F.6 of this permit or the PQLs of an individual laboratory.

+Qualified Stormwater Manager- An individual knowledgeable in the principles and practices of erosion and sediment control and pollution prevention, and with the skills to assess conditions at construction sites that could impact stormwater quality and to assess the effectiveness of stormwater controls implemented to meet the requirements of this permit.

+Quarterly measurement frequency: means samples may be collected at any time during the calendar quarter if a continual discharge occurs.
+If the discharge is intermittent, then samples shall be collected during the period that discharge occurs.

 Redevelopment: Includes a site that is already substantially developed and has 35% or more of existing hard surface coverage, the creation or addition of hard surfaces; the expansion of a building footprint or addition or replacement of a structure; structural development including construction, installation or expansion of a building or other structure; replacement of hard surface that is not part of a routine maintenance activity; and land disturbing activities.

 Regulatory Mechanism: The mechanism that allows the permittee to implement and enforce the requirements of this permit.
+For the purposes of this permit and considering the wide variety of permittees, a regulatory mechanism may include ordinances, codes, contracts, standard operating procedures, policies, and similar rules and regulations.

 Renewal Permittee: Permittee that was covered under a previous MS4 general permit.